Welcome our neighbors.

 Michigan: Check out the State of Michigan website to find out how to volunteer and help.

-Justice for Our Neighbors Michigan provides free immigration legal services.
+Immigration Law & Justice Michigan provides free immigration legal services.

 Washtenaw County: Go to Jewish Family Services to learn about Host Families, Housing, and Donations.

 Battle Creek: Visit the Samaritas website.